Andre Harrell

-Andre O’Neal Harrell (September 26, 1960 – May 7, 2020) was an American record executive, media proprietor, and former rapper.
-He formed the short-lived East Coast hip hop duo Dr. Jeckyll & Mr. Hyde with Alonzo Brown in 1980; they signed with Profile Records the following year.
-After disbanding in 1986, he founded the record label Uptown Records that same year, which saw commercial success in contemporary R&B, new jack swing, and hip hop music releases into the coming decade.
-The label entered a distribution deal with MCA Records and signed artists including Jodeci, Heavy D & the Boyz, Mary J. Blige, Guy, and Al B. Sure, as well as then-unknowns the Notorious B.I.G. and Puff Daddy, among others.
-He is credited with discovering and giving the latter his start in the industry in 1990.
-Harrell was later appointed as CEO of Motown from 1995 to 1997.
+Andre O'Neal Harrell (September 26, 1960 – May 7, 2020) was an American record executive, media proprietor, and rapper.
+He formed the short-lived East Coast hip hop duo Dr. Jeckyll & Mr. Hyde with Alonzo Brown in 1980; they signed with Profile Records in 1981.
+After disbanding in 1986, Harrell founded the record label Uptown Records, which saw commercial success in contemporary R&B, new jack swing, and hip hop music releases into the next decade.
+The label entered a distribution deal with MCA Records and signed artists including Jodeci, Heavy D & the Boyz, Mary J. Blige, Guy, Al B. Sure, the Notorious B.I.G., and Sean Combs.
+Harrell is credited with discovering Combs and giving him his start in the industry.
+Harrell was appointed CEO of Motown from 1995 to 1997.

-Following years of sustained medical issues, Harrell died of heart failure in May 2020.
+After years of sustained medical issues, Harrell died of heart failure in May 2020.

 Early life

 Harrell was born in New York City’s borough of the Bronx on September 26, 1960.
 His father, Bernie, worked at a produce market in the Bronx's Hunts Point section; his mother, Hattie, was a nurse's aide.

 Harrell cultivated his entrepreneurial instincts throughout high school, raising money with candy drives and picking up jobs with a local messenger service.
-While still a teenager, Harrell formed with Alonzo Brown—a friend from high school—a rap duo, Dr. Jeckyll & Mr. Hyde.
-Harrell acted as Jeckyll, while Brown as Hyde.
-They first performed together as members of the Harlem World Crew and recorded on Tayster and Rojac Records in 1980, but broke off from the group and formed Dr. Jeckyll and Mr. Hyde.
-Alonzo Brown joined Profile Records in 1981 under the name Lonnie Love and recorded "Young Ladies."
-That same year, Brown teamed with Harrell and, as Dr. Jeckyll and Mr. Hyde, they recorded the well-received song, "Genius Rap" (1981), which was one of the first hip hop records to use a sample from the Tom Tom Club's "Genius of Love."
+As a teenager, he and Alonzo Brown—a friend from high school—formed the rap duo Dr. Jeckyll & Mr. Hyde.
+Harrell was Jeckyll, Brown was Hyde.
+They first performed together as members of the Harlem World Crew and recorded on Tayster and Rojac Records in 1980, but broke off from the group to form Dr. Jeckyll and Mr. Hyde.
+In 1981, Brown joined Profile Records under the name Lonnie Love, recorded "Young Ladies", and, as Dr. Jeckyll and Mr. Hyde, recorded with Harrell the well-received song "Genius Rap", one of the first hip hop records to sample the Tom Tom Club's "Genius of Love."
 They also recorded "The Challenge" (1982), "Gettin' Money" (1983), and "Fast Life" b/w "AM/PM" (1984), produced by Kurtis Blow.
-In 1985, the duo released their only album, Champagne of Rap.
-Later they released the singles "Yellow Panties" (1985) and "Transformation" b/w "Scratch on Galaxy"(1986).
+In 1985, the duo released its only album, Champagne of Rap.
+It also released the singles "Yellow Panties" (1985) and "Transformation" b/w "Scratch on Galaxy"(1986).
 Dr. Jeckyll and Mr. Hyde deviated from established hip hop style code by performing in suits and ties.

 Harrell graduated from Charles Evans Hughes High School in 1978.
-He attended Baruch College, and then transferred to Lehman College in the fall of 1980.
+He attended Baruch College, then transferred to Lehman College in 1980.
 With the aim of being a newscaster, he majored in communications and business management.
-After spring 1983, he withdrew from Lehman and began working full-time selling airtime on WINS radio in New York City, continuing to perform on the weekends.
+In 1983, he withdrew from Lehman and began working full-time selling airtime on WINS radio while performing on weekends.